dadav/gorge/README.md

 bind: 127.0.0.1
 # The prefixes of requests to cache responses from.
 Multiple entries must be separated by comma.
 cache-prefixes: /v3/files
-# The directory to write the cached responses to.
-cachedir: ~/.gorge/cache
 # Value of the `Access-Control-Allow-Origin` header.
 cors: "*"
 # Enables the dev mode.